Inpatient Rehab in Indiana

 Treatment included:

-• Rehab for adult women, adult men and co-occurring addiction and mental health treatment
+• People with trauma, adult men and co-occurring addiction and mental health treatment

 • Accepts private health insurance

-• Residential rehab, inpatient hospital rehab and hospital inpatient treatment
+• Hospital inpatient detoxification, hospital inpatient treatment and IOT

 • Residential treatment for substance abuse